Xbtiou/InheritX-CipherWill/README.md

 -----

-# CipherWill
+# InheritX - CipherWill

 -----

 ## Secure Your Digital Legacy with  (CipherWill)

- (also known as CipherWill) is an innovative **blockchain-based application** built on the **Internet Computer (ICP)**.
+(InheritX also known as CipherWill) is an innovative **blockchain-based application** built on the **Internet Computer (ICP)**.
 It allows you to create a **digital will** for your crypto assets, ensuring that in the event of your passing, your designated beneficiaries seamlessly and securely receive their inheritance.

 Currently,  (CipherWill) supports the following assets: